Concept

 Open the Chrome Web Store listing

-Press Ctrl+Shift+K at any time to end every agent connection on the current tab.
+Press Ctrl+Shift+K at any time to close the tabs an agent controls on the current tab.